akinori47/otrs_tickets/README.md

 # otrs_tickets
-otrs tickets parser for announcement
+otrs tickets parser for announcement to telegram